MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 <!-- ------------------------------ -->
 #### Composition-based rendering

-For composition based WebView2 rendering, use the `CoreWebView2Environment` to create a `CoreWebView2CompositionController`.
+For composition-based WebView2 rendering, use the `CoreWebView2Environment` to create a `CoreWebView2CompositionController`.
 The `CoreWebView2CompositionController` implements all the APIs as `CoreWebView2Controller`, but includes additional APIs specific to composition-based rendering.

 ##### [.NET/C#](#tab/dotnetcsharp)